nextflow-io/UPPNEX15-vm/README.md

 The first time you run it, it will automatically download the virtual machine required by the tutorial.
 It may take some minutes to complete, so be patient.

-When it boots up and the configuration steps are terminated, login into the VM instance:
+When it has booted up and the configuration steps are terminated, login into the VM instance:

     $ vagrant ssh